richardturnnidge/agon-docs/docs/mos/Keyboard.md

 | 6     | $40 | |
 | 7     | $80 | WINDOWS |

+### sysvar_vkeydown

-You can also do a simple test to see if any keys are pressed.
+You can also do a simple test to see if any of the _keys_ are pressed.

-The byte at offset $18 (sysvar_vkeydown) after IXU provides an indication if there are _any_ keys pressed.
+The byte at offset $18 (sysvar_vkeydown) after IXU provides an indication if there are any keys pressed.

 ```
 ld a, $08         ; put $08 into A